DegrangeM/H5P-CodeMirror/README.md

 The `codemirror.js` add some usefull function :

-- `CodeMirror.H5P.encode` and `CodeMirror.H5P.decode` are utility function required to avoid issues with xss protection of h5p
+- `CodeMirror.H5P.encode` and `CodeMirror.H5P.decode` are utility function that can be usefull to avoid issues with xss protection of h5p

 - `CodeMirror.H5P.highlightLines` allow to highlight some of the lines of the code